QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ##### Hosting Maven Repositories

 A hosted Maven repository can be used to deploy our own as well as third-party components.
 A default installation of Nexus Repository Manager includes two hosted Maven repositories.
-The maven-releases repository uses a release version policy and the maven-snapshots repository uses a snapshot version policy.
+The **maven-releases** repository uses a release version policy and the **maven-snapshots** repository uses a snapshot version policy.

-##### Using Repository manager with Apache Maven
+###### Using Repository Manager with Apache Maven

 To use repository manager with [Apache Maven](http://maven.apache.org/), configure Maven to check the repository manager instead of the default, built-in connection to the Central Repository.